Python-PyQt/PyQt6-Docs/descriptions/QtGui/QWindow-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Represents a window in the underlying windowing system
-    :digest: 65d6f8e5b3b1c7f696e4958d862c209a
+    :digest: 5dc561922d945b0cc89b40376beca372

 The :sip:ref:`~PyQt6.QtGui.QWindow` class represents a window in the underlying windowing system.

 A window that is supplied a parent becomes a native child window of their parent window.

-An application will typically use `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_ or QQuickView for its UI, and not :sip:ref:`~PyQt6.QtGui.QWindow` directly.
+An application will typically use `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_ or :sip:ref:`~PyQt6.QtQuick.QQuickView` for its UI, and not :sip:ref:`~PyQt6.QtGui.QWindow` directly.
 Still, it is possible to render directly to a :sip:ref:`~PyQt6.QtGui.QWindow` with :sip:ref:`~PyQt6.QtGui.QBackingStore` or `QOpenGLContext <https://doc.qt.io/qt-6/gui-changes-qt6.html#qopenglcontext>`_, when wanting to keep dependencies to a minimum or when wanting to use OpenGL directly.
 The `Raster Window Example <https://doc.qt.io/qt-6/qtgui-rasterwindow-example.html>`_ and `OpenGL Window Example <https://doc.qt.io/qt-6/qtopengl-openglwindow-example.html>`_ are useful reference examples for how to render to a :sip:ref:`~PyQt6.QtGui.QWindow` using either approach.

 .. _qwindow-resource-management: